 If you are a fan of Southern barbecue, you are sure to love this lively downtown spot.
 It is the go-to choice for a quick family-friendly lunch or dinner option.
 With great deals on meals that come with a rotating selection of Southern sides (think collard greens, jalapeño cheese grits and banana pudding), there are a range of options to match your hunger.
 There are lighter choices, like a salad topped with freshly smoked turkey, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
 Moe’s has sports packages on the 11 different TVs, so it’s a great place to watch your favorite game.
 A full bar includes 16 local and regional draft beers and a wide range of unique bourbons and whiskeys to wet your whistle.
 Moe’s offers catering for all budgets and parties of any size.
 Contact Scott at firstname.lastname@example.org for information.

-With four different kinds of noodles and almost endless options for building your own meal in a bowl, this spot is quickly becoming a favorite.
-A full sushi menu and bar brings variety and excitement to the already well-known noodle dishes.
-Taking inspiration from Thailand, Japan, China and Vietnam, the dishes at Noodle Kitchen bring a bit of the East to the West.
+At Noodle Kitchen, the full sushi menu and bar bring variety and excitement to the already well-known Asian-inspred menu.
+Taking inspiration from Thailand, Japan, China and Vietnam, Noodle Kitchen brings a bit of the East to the West in its dishes.
 Tease your palate with starters like the Firecracker Shrimp or tempura vegetables before you enjoy either a noodle dish or a handcrafted sushi roll, such as the Hulk, with spicy albacore and avocado, topped with hamachi, jalapeño puree, microgreens and ponzu.
 Sit at the bar and enjoy one of the fresh-squeezed cocktails, like the Thai Mule, which features SKYY vodka, Soju 24, lime, Thai basil and ginger beer.
 Everything on the menu is reasonably priced and uses fresh ingredients (local whenever possible), and there are plenty of gluten-free, vegetarian and kid-friendly dishes, too.

 If generous slices of pizza and a low-key local atmosphere are your thing, Pinky G’s Pizzeria is your place.
 Featured on Food Network’s Diners, Drive-Ins and Dives and voted gold medal winner for Best Pizza in the valley since opening in 2011, Pinky G’s is sure to please with unique pies, appetizers and salad options.
-Try the Abe Froman, named after the Sausage King of Chicago, topped with spiced Italian sausage, buffalo mozzarella and fresh basil.
-Featuring a full bar with 20 beers to choose from and a new dessert menu, Pinky G’s has something for everyone.
-Follow the pizzeria on Facebook to stay up to date with musical performances on the redesigned stage.
+Featuring a full bar with 20 beers to choose from, Pinky G’s has something for everyone.
+Follow the pizzeria on Instagram or Facebook to see the fresh daily specials and upcoming events.
 Breeze in for the popular $8 lunch special — a giant slice, salad and soda — or head in for late-night snacks and tall-boy specials after exploring the Town Square.
 Pinky G’s always offers takeout and downtown delivery from 5 to 10 p.m.
 This summer, the new Pinky G’s food truck can be seen around town at local events serving up specialty pies and new gyros or fulfilling any of your catering needs.

 Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened in 2001.
 The Bistro has made a name for itself with its creative take on classic French bistro fare.
 Favorites include the steak tartare and seasonal pork chop creations.
 Enjoy the first raw bar in town, serving oysters on the half shell, tuna tartare and oyster shooters.
 The fun, upscale yet unpretentious atmosphere makes this eatery a fantastic option for groups of all sizes, while paper and crayons adorning the white linen tablecloths appeal to patrons of all ages.
 A trip to Jackson Hole is made complete with a visit to The Bistro.
-And don’t miss its sister properties, Bar Enoteca (p.111), Bin22 (p.113), Bodega (p.115), Il Villaggio Osteria (p.131) and The Kitchen (p.133).
+And don’t miss its sister properties, Bar Enoteca (p.114), Bin22 (p.116), Bodega (p.118), Il Villaggio Osteria (p.133) and The Kitchen (p.136).